shwetank02/Online-Judge-using-django/README.md

 # Online-Judge-using-django
-Code submission and evaluation plaform using docker for execution and security.
-It's a court for code, constituting judges of different languages, conducting sessions in their own container.
+Code submission and evaluation plaform that remotely, securely runs the user code and judges if the given code is correct/wrong/inefficient.
+Uses Docker for isolation to provide security and scalability.

 # Getting Started